lucianolao/Blackjack/README.md

 # Blackjack

+##Usage
 Open index.html to play the game

+##Notes
-P.S.
-Saving/viewing scores is not working because of server connectivy.
+Saving/viewing scores is not working because of server connectivity.